BabsCoded/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This program is to demonstrate pointer, arrays and strings in C
+This program covers pointers, arrays and strings in C language